Ruth V. Hemenway: New Life Movement

 Created in 1934, the New Life Movement was a campaign to revive Confucianism in China and implement several educational and financial reforms.
-Hemenway was a strong supporter of the movement, though she did not realize at the time that it was inspired as opposition to the nation’s growing Communist party.
+Hemenway was a strong supporter of the movement, though she did not realize at the time that it was inspired as opposition to the nation’s growing Communist Party.
 Her dedication to the policy programs showed when she wrote, “After Christmas 1936, I became interested in the New Life Movement, which the Nationalist government now sponsored.
 Occasionally I met with Dora Wong, the new chairman of the Woman’s Department of the New Life Movement...it was very exciting to see that people were beginning to sense the need for real reform.”
 Much of the Nationalist agenda revolved around improving the nation’s cities and promoting modernization.
 Although she believed that these policies would help with China’s regeneration, she firmly believed that the future of the nation lay in the area’s rural areas, where 80% of the Chinese people lived at the time.

 Missionary work

-Upon arriving in Mintsing in 1924, Hemenway commenced her role as the coordinator of the area’s 100-bed women’s hospital, a position she retained for a total of thirteen years.
+Upon arriving in Minqing in 1924, Hemenway commenced her role as the coordinator of the area’s 100-bed women’s hospital, a position she retained for a total of thirteen years.
 Under her tutelage, the hospital grew with the addition of new clinics, medical staff, and hospital wings.
 Additionally, Hemenway created new science initiatives aimed at improving the health outcomes of women, developing aid for expecting mothers, and increasing childcare.
 The period that Dr. Hemenway spent in China was marked by widespread political instability and various power struggles.
 Unlike other medical missionaries of her time, Hemenway did not attempt to force her Christian beliefs onto the Chinese people through her work.
-Conversely, she maintained a perspective that only a strong reliance on traditional Chinese beliefs and values would allow the people to overcome the challenges of such a tumultuous time, an early form of Medical or Scientific Pluralism.
+Conversely, she maintained a perspective that only a strong reliance on traditional Chinese beliefs and values would allow the people to overcome the challenges of such a tumultuous time, an early form of medical or scientific pluralism.
 She believed that China’s future was in the rural farmers who constituted 80 percent of the population, and her health initiatives were largely aimed at benefitting this segment of the population.
 She was particularly critical of those missionaries who had attempted to bring change by enforcing an American system of beliefs on the people, remarking, “One mistake of too many Western missionaries to China was the conviction that they bore to the East all the tidings and all the knowledge of a better way of life.
 Now many of us realize that abilities and defects are equally shared in the midst of our diversities.
 What is desperately needed between our two nations are bridges of good will.
 But these must be two-way bridges, with traffic flowing both ways.”

-In 1937, following a series of Japanese invasions, Hemenway took a position as the director of obstetrics at a hospital affiliated with Syracuse University in Chungking, then the Chinese capital.
+In 1937, following a series of Japanese invasions, Hemenway took a position as the director of obstetrics at a hospital affiliated with Syracuse University in Chongqing, then the Chinese capital.
 She remained there until her return to the United States on furlough in 1941.